 - Any history of domestic violence, sexual violence, child abuse, child abandonment, or child neglect

-- The child's wishes, if the court deems the child to be of a sufficient age, intelligence, understanding and experience (generally age 12 or older)
+- The child's wishes, if the court deems the child to be of a sufficient age, intelligence, understanding and experience to make a reasonable decision, which typically means age 12 or older

 - Each parent's ability to be involved with the child's school and extracurricular activities

 A Florida court will agree to one parent relocating with a child if both parents sign a written agreement expressing consent to the relocation.
 The agreement should explain the time sharing schedule for the non-relocating parent and any other persons who are entitled to have regular access to the child.
 It should also address transportation arrangements.

 The parent who wishes to relocate without a signed consent agreement must serve a signed petition to the other parent and file it with the court as soon as reasonably possible.
 The petition must include the address, telephone number and description of the new residence, the date of the intended move or proposed relocation, and a statement describing the reasons for the move.

 Modification of Child Custody in Florida

 A existing child custody order will not be modified in Florida unless a parent can show that there's been a substantial, material or unanticipated change in circumstances.